In this post, I’m sharing 9 ideas to remember when dealing with disagreements in your relationships.

 But what intensifies that even more, is when we use ineffective vehicles to try and resolve disagreements or conflict.

-And even though technology is great for fast communication and many other things, experience has taught me that dealing with disagreements is not one of them.
+And even though the technology is great for fast communication and many other things, experience has taught me that dealing with disagreements is not one of them.

 Use an effective vehicle or strategy for dealing with disagreements as that can oftentimes make or break the whole thing.